Efficient Simulation and Calibration of the Rough Bergomi Model via Wasserstein Distance: Calibration scheme

 \section{Calibration scheme}

-We now present a novel calibration framework for the rBergomi model that fundamentally rethinks the calibration objective by employing the Wasserstein-1 distance as the loss function.
+We now present a calibration framework for the rBergomi model based on distributional matching via the Wasserstein-1 distance.
+The primary calibration target is the risk-neutral distribution of the terminal underlying asset prices $S_T$ at each maturity.
 We begin by establishing the theoretical foundation of the Wasserstein distance and its relevance to financial model calibration.